The Octopus: A Story of California: Synopsis

-In a meeting into the Bonneville opera house, other members of the league counsel caution.
-Derrick arrives and is about to speak when provocateurs distribute freshly printed copies of the local newspaper, which has a front-page story revealing Derrick's participation in the league's bribery.
-Derrick is ruined.
+Other league members counsel caution in a meeting at the Bonneville Opera House.
+Derrick arrives and is about to speak when provocateurs distribute freshly printed copies of the local newspaper.
+A front-page story reveals Derrick's participation in the league's bribery, ruining Derrick.

 Dyke is tried and sentenced to life in prison.

 Mrs. Hooven and her daughters, 19-year-old Minna and 6-year-old Hilda, move to San Francisco, where they become separated and destitute.
 Minna is lured into prostitution and Mrs. Hooven dies of starvation.
 Presley, determined to help them, arrives too late.

 In San Francisco, Presley attends a sumptuous dinner, courtesy of his businessman friend Cedarquist, who secures Presley passage on an India-bound ship.
 Cedarquist's wife, moved by Presley's poem 'The Toilers,' raises money to send a shipload of wheat for famine relief to India.

 Behrman, now in possession of Derrick's farm, harvests the wheat Derrick raised and sells it to Mrs. Cedarquist's famine-relief effort.
 He goes to Port Costa to see the wheat from his grain elevator loaded on the India-bound Swanhilda.
 While relishing the sight of the wheat cascading into the ship's hold, he trips and falls in, where the wheat buries him.
 Later, Presley, on board the same ship, watches the California coast receding from view.